Garry Rogers Motorsport: Return to Holden

 In January 2017, it was announced that the team would return to running Holden Commodores, after Volvo withdrew from the series.
 Garth Tander, who was with the team from 1998 to 2004, returned to the team to replace Scott McLaughlin, who left the team to join DJR Team Penske.
 The team only scored a single podium at Phillip Island, with Tander, as well as adding James Golding as a wildcard throughout the year.
 Moffat left the team at the end of 2017 and was replaced by Golding.
 In 2018, they ran ZB Commodores, replacing the preceding VF Commodores.
 The team also scored a single podium at Melbourne, with Tander.
 At the end of the 2018 season, their main sponsor, Wilson Security, withdrew sponsorship and was replaced with Boost Mobile.
 Garth Tander was also dropped from the team and was replaced with Richie Stanaway.
 No podiums came from the team as Stanaway was forced to withdraw from the last race at Winton to Queensland Raceway, due to a pre-existing neck injury sustained in a Formula 3 accident years ago, with Chris Pither for Winton and Darwin while Michael Caruso made a one-off return to the team at Queensland Raceway.

 Withdrawal from Supercars

 In mid October 2019, Garry Rogers announced that they won't be returning to the Supercars grid for the 2020 season, citing escalating costs of competing and a model that required them to purchase parts rather than develop them as the reasons for his decision to withdraw from the series.
-At the end of the season, Richie Stanaway announced his retirement from motorsport altogether and James Golding went to Charlie Schwerkolt's Team 18 as a Co-Driver for the Enduro Cup.
+At the end of the season, Richie Stanaway announced his retirement from motorsport only to return with Erebus Motorsport in 2022 and James Golding went to Charlie Schwerkolt's Team 18 as a Co-Driver for the Enduro Cup.